amna8977/Punchintothevoid/README.md

 Then the flow is:

 1. Punch once.
-2. Say yes when it asks if you want to scream into a hole.
+2. Say yes when it asks if you want to enter The Crashout Zone.
-3. Say your scream.
+3. Say your crashout.
 4. Punch again to send it.

 # Troubleshooting